-

 Let me tell you about the reeducation I’ve been getting as I pivot towards more native plants in the garden.
 Continue reading

-Tagged Baltimore checkerspot, black chokecherry, black-eyed Susans, butterfly weed, Canadian hemlock, caterpillars, coral hairstreak, cranesbill, lupine, native plants, native plants nursery, painted lady, pin oak, serviceberry, sugar maple, summersweet, tiger swallowtail, wild bergamot, wild columbine, winterberry
+Tagged Baltimore checkerspot, black chokecherry, black-eyed Susans, butterfly weed, Canadian hemlock, caterpillars, coral hairstreak, cranesbill, lupine, native plants, native plants nursery, painted lady, pests and problems, pin oak, plants, serviceberry, sugar maple, summersweet, tiger swallowtail, wild bergamot, wild columbine, winterberry

 10 Comments